 This is an example of what I mean when I say that religion is inherently divisive.
 Believers in any religious tradition are indoctrinated to believe that theirs is the one true faith, and that means that everybody else is necessarily wrong.
 Their god beats all others.
 Their morality trumps all others.
 Their fellow believers are more worthy, deserving, etc. than everyone else.
 As an atheist, I am not encumbered with this particular prejudice (although I am certainly susceptible to many others).

-Claims about most Christians being good have little relevance to the larger question about the costs of religion.
+Claims about most Christians being good people have little relevance to the larger question about the costs of religion.

 (Religion) With or without it you would have good people doing good things and evil people doing evil things.
 But for good people to do evil things, that takes religion.To understand why this is the case, one simply needs to consider the earlier point about religion being inherently divisive.
-If I am taught to believe that people who do not share my beliefs are inferior to those who do not, there is little to stop me from treating them accordingly.
+If I am taught to believe that people who do not share my beliefs are inferior to those who do, there is little to stop me from treating them accordingly.
 If I am indoctrinated from birth to believe that persons with different beliefs are morally inferior, condemned to hell, diabolical, etc., the door to atrocities opens wide.
-If this indoctrination has also diminished my ability to effectively apply reason by convincing me that faith is superior, look out.
+If this indoctrination has also diminished my ability to apply reason by convincing me that faith is superior, look out.

 Subscribe to Atheist Revolution